Kaitou345/wro2023-bd/README.md

 # Mechanical Design

 We have modified the chassis of an RC car to meet our requirement to build a light and slim chassis.

-## Design
+We took of the roof, changed the motors, and added the sensors.

 ![Imgur](https://i.imgur.com/DTjnj6a.png)